JackYFL/awesome-VLLMs/README.md

     <img src="assets/VLM_revolution.png" width="90%" height="90%">
 </p>

-**Visual-language models (VLMs)** have emerged as powerful tools for learning unified embedding spaces that integrate vision and language.
-Inspired by the success of large language models (LLMs), which have demonstrated remarkable reasoning and multi-task capabilities, vision large language models (VLLMs) are gaining significant attention for developing both general-purpose and specialized VLMs.
+**Vision language models (VLMs)** have emerged as powerful tools for learning unified embedding spaces that integrate vision and language.
+Inspired by the success of large language models (LLMs), which have demonstrated remarkable reasoning and multi-task capabilities, visual large language models (VLLMs) are gaining significant attention for developing both general-purpose and specialized VLMs.

 In this repository, we provide a comprehensive summary of the current literature from an application-oriented perspective.
 We hope this resource serves as a valuable reference for the VLLM research community.